react-navigation/react-navigation.github.io/docs/navigation-lifecycle.md

 Now that we understand how React lifecycle methods work in React Navigation, let's answer the question we asked at the beginning: "How do we find out that a user is leaving it or coming back to it?"

 React Navigation emits events to screen components that subscribe to them.
-There are four different events that you can subscribe to: `willFocus`, `willBlur`, `didFocus` and `didBlur`.
+There are 2 different events that you can subscribe to: `focus` and `blur`.
 Read more about them in the [API reference](navigation-prop.html#addlistener-subscribe-to-updates-to-navigation-lifecycle).

-Many of your use cases may be covered with the [`withNavigationFocus` HOC](with-navigation-focus.html) or the [`<NavigationEvents />` component](navigation-events.html) which are a little more straightforward to use.
+Many of your use cases may be covered with the [`useFocusEffect`](use-focus-effect.html) hook or the [`useIsFocused`](use-is-focused.html) hook.

 ## Summary

-- while React's lifecycle methods are still valid, React Navigation adds more lifecycle events that you can subscribe to through the `navigation` prop.
+- While React's lifecycle methods are still valid, React Navigation adds more events that you can subscribe to through the `navigation` prop.
-- you may also use the `withNavigationFocus` HOC or `<NavigationEvents />` component to react to lifecycle changes
+- You may also use the `useFocusEffect` or `useIsFocused` hooks.